calint/zen-x/README.md

 under construction, second try at fpga using verilog in xilinx vivado

-rom and ram implemented in block ram
+rom and ram implemented using ip block ram

+pre pipeline

 ? cycles / instruction